Juliandlb/distributed-ray-cluster/ray_cluster/VM_REMOTE_WORKER_SETUP.md

 ```

 ### **5.2 Firewall Issues**
-If you can't connect from remote worker to VM:
+If you can't connect from Arch Linux to VM:

 **On VM (if using UFW):**
 ```bash